St Cuthbert’s Care is a charity working for the common good by enabling people to develop to their personal potential.

 In 1982, our charity was registered and also became a private company limited by guarantee.

 In 1986, we changed our name to Catholic Care North East, in order to reflect the broader range of services that we provided across the region.

 Remaining firmly rooted within the Catholic Church, our charity was re-named in 1997 to St Cuthbert’s Care.
 Saint Cuthbert, the revered Bishop of Lindisfarne in the seventh century, practiced Christianity by example, extending his holiness and humility to both populated and remote regions of his Diocese.

 Our charity is proud to bear the name of St Cuthbert, a name symbolising centuries of faith and devotion in the North of England.
 It embodies the wide scope and nature of our Purpose.
 In practice this means that our energies and resources are dedicated to where there is greatest need.
-Increasingly this has come to mean that St Cuthbert’s Care offers community initiatives and care services where there is no one else willing or able to do so.
+Increasingly this has come to mean that St Cuthbert’s Care offers community initiatives and care services, to people of any denomination and those with none, where there is no one else willing or able to do so.
 We work with the most disadvantaged, poor, vulnerable or dispossessed in our society.